This article will familiarize you with the 10 main types of 3D printer, including both plastic and metal 3D printing technologies:

 For sand 3D printing, Binder Jetting 3D printers are capable of full color models.
 This is a huge advantage for those who seek multi-color parts but do not have the expertise or time to paint and post-process these models themselves.

 Binder Jetting is considered cheaper than many existing 3D printer types, such as DMLS.
-However, technologies such as PolyJet are considerably more accurate, making it a more attractive option for full-color 3D printing, and technologies such as EBM and DMLS can create stronger metal parts.
-Though, for a lower-cost type of 3D printer for either sand or metal 3D printing, Binder Jetting remains a great option.
+However, it is less accurate than technologies such as material jetting, making it a more attractive option for full-color 3D printing, and technologies such as EBM and DMLS can create stronger metal parts.

 • Price: Very High